pierre-rouleau/usrhome/readme.rst

 -----------------------------------------------------------------

-By setting the value of ``USRHOME_TRACE_SHELL_CONFIG`` to 1 inside your usrcfg/setfor-zsh-config.zsh file you activate USRHOME's tracing.
+By setting the value of ``USRHOME_TRACE_SHELL_CONFIG`` to 1 inside your ``usrcfg/setfor-shell-tracing.sh`` file you activate USRHOME's shell configuration file tracing.
 Then when you open a new shell inside a terminal, or create a sub-shell, you can see which file is sourced.